XTLS/Xray-docs-next/docs/en/config/inbounds/wireguard.md

 > `mtu`: int

-Fragmentation size of the underlying Wireguard tun.
+The MTU size of the underlying WireGuard TUN.

 <details>
-<summary>MTU Calculation Method</summary>
+<summary>Method to Calculate MTU</summary>

-The structure of a Wireguard packet is as follows:
+The structure of a WireGuard packet is as follows:

 ```
 - 20-byte IPv4 header or 40 byte IPv6 header